-The standard rate when two persons are assigned to a room is \$1,450 per semester.
-If a single room is requested and if one is available, the cost is \$2,050per semester.
-Apartments, where available, are \$1,575 per semester.
+The standard rate when two persons are assigned to a room is \$1,525 per semester.
+If a single room is requested and if one is available, the cost is \$2,125 per semester.
+Apartments, where available, are \$1,650 per semester.
 Inquiries as to charges and accommodations should be addressed to the Office of Residence Life, Gregory Hall.
+(Figures reflect 1998-99 rates.)

-Students who have paid the \$50 Advance Room Deposit should deduct this amount from their room rental charge upon payment of charges.
+Students who have paid the \$50 Advance Room Deposit will have this amount deducted from their room rental charge upon payment of charges.